 - John brought so much joy to everyone around him.
-He'll be missed by many.
+He will be missed by many.

-- I'm so sorry for your loss.
-I'll always remember Mary and how much she loved you and the rest of your family.
+- I am so sorry for your loss.
+I will always remember Mary and how much she loved you and the rest of your family.

 - I wish I could take away your pain.
 Just know that I am thinking about you and praying for comfort for you and your family.

 - If there is anything I can do to help, please let me know.

-- Susan was such a shining light in so many people's life.
-We'll all miss her terribly.
-Please know that I'll be here for you when you need to talk.
+- Susan was such a shining light in so many people's lives.
+We will all miss her terribly.
+Please know that I will be here for you when you need to talk.

 - I can't even begin to express how my heart aches for you.
-You'll be in my prayers.
+You will be in my thoughts and prayers.

 - George was such a generous person.
-We'll all miss him, but his legacy will live on through all the great work he did.
+We will all miss him, but his legacy will live on through all the great work he did.

 - I'll miss Tom's kind words and sweet smile.
 Please know that I'll be praying for you and your family.

 These words can be spoken before and after the funeral, and you may use them in a sympathy card.
 What you don't want to do is try to explain a reason for the person's death or act as though the deceased or the family is better off.
 Even if the person who died suffered for weeks, months, or years, those close to them will feel the pain that explanations can't wash away.
 Think before you speak, so you don't say something you'll later regret.
 Most people are uncomfortable in this situation.